Vyvanse (Lisdexamfetamine)

 • Vyvanse has high addiction potential, specifically in younger age groups.

-• Abuse side-effects include cardiotoxicity, hallucinations, and tremors.
+• Abuse side-effects include cardiotoxicity (heart problems), hallucinations, and tremors.

 • Treatment options include detoxification, individual, and group therapy.